hanylovescode/zhiyanfoo.github.io/me/index.md

 layout: info
 title: about me
 ---
 Hello, my name is Zhiyan Foo.
-I am currently a conscript in the Army (Singapore).
+I am currently a conscript in the Singaporean Army .

 # What do you do in your free time?
-When I get time off from the Army, I study math and program.
-Mostly I do online courses and coming up with projects to do -- some which I publish on github.
+I spend a lot of my time  doing online courses -- mostly related to math and computer science, but sometimes on the humanities .e.g. modern poetry.
+I also like to work on coding projects -- some which I publish on github.
 Other than I like basketball/soccer, novels and live music.

 # Why should I hire you? :necktie:
 If the work is interesting (mathy) and I'm learning, I'll invest a lot of